Mercerenies/a-turtles-troll/README.md

 * Any bucket without a custom name will randomly change its contents every eight seconds.
-* The gods' death conditions are now tiered; harder conditions only appear if you've satisfied them a lot recently
+* The gods' death conditions are now tiered; harder conditions only appear if you've satisfied them a lot recently.
+* Killing a pillager summons slimes.
 * The Warden summon condition has been increased to seven seconds.
 * Added a warning message if the player has been in darkness for more than 3.5 seconds.